Representative Cases

 Servicemembers and Veterans Rights

 • Huntsman v.
 Southwest Airlines Co., No. 17 Civ.
 3872 (N.D.
-Cal.) – Obtained USERRA settlement estimated to be worth up to $19 million for up to 2,000 Southwest Airlines pilots who were denied pension and sick leave benefits between 2001 and 2018.
+Cal.)
+(Huntsman I) – Obtained USERRA settlement worth $19 million, including $5.8 million in cash, for up to 2,000 Southwest Airlines pilots who were denied pension and sick leave benefits between 2001 and 2018.

 • Hall v.
 L-3 Communications, No. 15 Civ.
 231 (E.D.
-Wash.) – Obtained the first class settlement of a USERRA hiring bias pattern-or-practice case, with each class member getting over $28,000 from a $2 million settlement fund and the defense contractor making pro-reservist reforms to its hiring and leave policies.
+Wash.) – Obtained the first class settlement of a USERRA hiring bias pattern-or-practice case, with each class member receiving over $28,000 from a $2 million settlement fund and the defense contractor making pro-reservist reforms to its hiring and leave policies.

 • Allman v.
 American Airlines, Inc. Pilot Retirement Program Variable Income Plan, No. 14 Civ.
-10138 (D. Mass.) – Obtained about $6.5 million settlement for over 1,200 American Airlines pilots in a USERRA / ERISA action challenging the failure to make the proper pension contributions during periods of military leave from 1997 to 2011, with all Class Members received at least 100% of their potential lost benefits.
+10138 (D. Mass.) – Obtained about $6.5 million settlement for over 1,200 American Airlines pilots in a USERRA / ERISA action challenging the failure to make the proper pension contributions during periods of military leave from 1997 to 2011, with all Class Members receiving at least 100% of their potential lost benefits.

 • Cunningham v.
 Federal Express Corp., No. 17 Civ.
 845 (M.D.
-Tenn.) – Obtained a class settlement for over 4,000 reservists who claimed they were denied proper pension credit for periods of military leave from 1996 to 2008, providing benefits to the Class worth at least several million dollars and all Class Members receiving at least 100% of their potential lost pension benefits.
+Tenn.) –Obtained a class settlement for over 4,000 reservists who claimed they were denied proper pension credit for periods of military leave from 1996 to 2008, providing benefits to the Class worth at least several million dollars, and all Class Members receiving at least 100% of their potential lost pension benefits.

 • Hill v.
 U.S. Postal Service, No. 4H310009104 (EEOC Federal Sector) – Obtained an $11 million settlement in a nationwide class action challenging the Postal Service’s pre-offer medical inquiries that violated the Rehabilitation Act.